 Selling, general and administrative.
-Selling, general and administrative expenses increased by \$11.2 million to \$39.7 million in the six months ended June 30, 2010.
+Selling, general and administrative expenses increased by \$11.2 million to \$39.7 million in the six months ended June 30, 2011, from \$28.5 million in the six months ended June 30, 2010.
 A significant portion of this increase was the result of our salaries and benefits expense increasing by \$5.9 million between periods as we increased our employee headcount from 274 at June 30, 2010 to 829 (including the addition of 481 IMW and 28 Northstar employees) at June 30, 2011.
 We also experienced a \$3.6 million increase in occupancy costs, business insurance, employee recruiting, bank and credit card fees, information technology maintenance, training and seminars, and general office expenses related to our continued business growth and our acquisitions of IMW and Northstar during the third and fourth quarters of 2010.
-Stock option expense between periods, primarily due to the increased travel of our sales team.
+Stock option expense between periods increased \$0.9 million, primarily due to the stock options issued in 2011 to new employees.
+Our travel and entertainment expenses increased \$0.8 million between periods, primarily due to the increased travel of our sales team.
 Our professional fees increased \$0.6 million between periods, primarily for legal, audit and consulting services related to our continued business growth.
 In addition, our marketing expenses increased \$0.5 million between periods due to certain advertising we conducted in the regional trucking, refuse and transit markets related to our continued business growth.
 Offsetting these increases was a decrease of \$1.2 million during the first six months of 2011 related to a decrease in the IMW and BAF contingent consideration liabilities.

 Depreciation and amortization.
 Depreciation and amortization increased by \$4.7 million to \$14.8 million in the six months ended June 30, 2011, from \$10.1 million in the six months ended June 30, 2010.
 This was primarily due to additional depreciation expense in the six months ended June 30, 2011 related to increased property and equipment balances between periods, primarily related to our expanded station network.
-Our June 30, 2011 amortization expense also includes increased amortization of the intangible assets we obtained in connection with our acquisition of IMW in the third quarter of 2010 and Northstar in the fourth quarter of 2010.
+Our June 30, 2011 amortization